$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state: Analytical calculations of the current-phase relation using the scattering matrix method

 \subsection{The angular dependence of the $\varphi_0$ phase shift}

-In the main text, we briefly comment on the angular dependence of the $\varphi_0$ phase shift.
-Here we present a detailed analysis.
+Next, we briefly comment on the angular dependence of the $\varphi_0$ phase shift.
 It is important to note that the magnitude of $\varphi_0$ in general would depend on the angle $\theta$ between the current direction and lattice orientation.
 As an illustration, we can evaluate the $\varphi_0$ phase shift with the approximated angular dependence of the Fermi velocity presented in Sec.
 I: $v_f(\theta)=\alpha_0+\beta_0\tau\cos3\theta$, where $\tau$ is the valley index, $\alpha_0$ captures the isotropic part, and $\beta_0$ captures the anisotropic part of the Fermi velocity.
 It is straightforward to obtain $\varphi_0$ according to the relation between $E_A$ and $v_f(\theta)$, which gives

 Therefore, it can be seen that the $\varphi_0$ phase shift would exhibit a three-fold symmetry: $\varphi_0(\theta)=\varphi_0(\theta+\frac{2\pi}{3})$, depending on the lattice orientation and the current direction.